-Note!
-Before designing the lightning protection system, obtain information on the function, general design and location of the structure.
+- Note!
+The required separation distance s in the area of the insulated central rod (GRP) may vary depending on the distance to the upper connection point. - Note!
+Before designing the lightning protection system, obtain information on the function, general design and location of the structure. - Note!

-Note!
 During routing in buildings, pay attention to the specified protection measures, e.g. division into fire sections.
-Read the OBO fire protection guide (article number: 9134859) for more information.
+See the OBO fire protection guide (item number: 9134859) for more information.

-6.2 Calculating, checking and maintaining the separation distance
+6.2 Calculating, checking and maintaining the separation

+distance

 Note!
-If the approval authorities, the insurance company or the customer have not yet specified whether the appropriate building should be protected by a lightning protection system, the planner should carry out a risk evaluation according to DIN EN 62305-2/IEC 62305-2, which will indicate whether a lightning protection system is required or not.
+If the approval authorities, the insurance company or the customer have not yet specified whether the building in question should be protected by a lightning protection system, the planner should carry out a risk evaluation according to IEC/EN 62305-2, which will indicate whether a lightning protection system is required or not.

-- Calculate the separation distance at the connection point of the isCon[®] conductor according to DIN EN 62305-3 (VDE 0185-305-3)/ IEC 62305-3 Section 6.3.
-Measure the distance (I) from the connection point of the isCon[®] conductor to the next level of the lightning protection equipotential bonding, e.g. earthing system, metal parapet of construction with electrically connected metal facade or steel reinforcement (high-rise building). - Check whether the calculated separation distance (s) is less than or equal to the specified equivalent separation distance of the isCon[®] conductor. - If the specified equivalent separation distance is exceeded, you must install additional conductors: - The current is split up if you install multiple insulated conductors in parallel.
+- Calculate the separation distance at the connection point of the isCon[®] conductor according to IEC/EN 62305-3 Section 6.3.
+Measure the distance (I) from the connection point of the isCon[®] conductor to the next level of the lightning protection equipotential bonding, e.g. earthing system, metal parapet of a building with electrically connected metal facade or steel reinforcement (high-rise building). - 2.
+Check whether the calculated separation distance (s) is less than or equal to the specified equivalent separation distance of the isCon[®] conductor.

+If the specified equivalent separation distance is exceeded, you must install additional conductors:

+- The current is split up if you install multiple insulated conductors in parallel.
 The reduced current division coefficient k_c thus also reduces the calculated separation distance (s). - Install the conductors at least 20 cm apart.
 This keeps the magnetic fields to a minimum, preventing the conductors from influencing each other. - When conductors are routed directly beside one another, the inductivity of the total arrangement is not reduced by the factor n, and the current division coefficient k_c is not reduced accordingly. - Install the conductors as far apart from each other as possible, if the installation conditions permit this.
 Ideally, the second conductor should be run to the ground on the other side of the building.